Jocelyne Feine

-Along with her husband, former dean of McGill University Faculty of Dentistry Jim Lund, she is most recognized for her work on the "McGill Consensus Statement" in 2002 which established an evidence-based standard of care of two implants for mandibular complete dental prostheses throughout the dental faculties of the world.
+Along with her husband, former dean of McGill University Faculty of Dentistry Jim Lund, she is most recognized for her work on the "McGill Consensus Statement" in 2002 which tried to establish an evidence-based standard of care of two implants for mandibular complete dental prostheses.

 In 2021, she was recognized as the first ITI (International Team for Implantology) Senior Fellow in Canada.

 Early life and education

 Jocelyne Feine obtained her DDS degree from University of Texas at Houston in 1980 followed by a Masters of Science in 1987 at the same institution.

 Career

 Jocelyne Feine is a Professor in the Oral Health and Society Division at the McGill University Faculty of Dentistry.

 She has authored over 170 peer-reviewed articles, two books, and a dozen invited papers and book chapters and more than 150 abstracts.
 She has been an international presenter of over 160 times throughout the world.

 She is Editor-in-Chief of the JDR Clinical and Translational Research journal.